Changes to the minimum wage

 Second, the Minimum Wage Order (General) sets employment standards for the following:

-The current minimum wage: Employers must pay experienced employees at least $10.85 per hour.
-They must pay inexperienced employees at least $10.35 for each hour of work.
+As of April 1, 2018, employers must pay experienced employees at least $11.00 per hour.
+They must pay inexperienced employees at least $10.50 for each hour of work.
 The minimum wage rate applies to a work week of 48 hours or less.

 The general Minimum Wage Order contains overtime requirements for some groups.
 Overtime is also addressed in the Labour Standards Code and in the construction and property maintenance Minimum Wage Order (see also information sheet on Overtime).